Drakken/SMA_star/README.md

 ## SMA_star ##

-This is the README file for SMA_star, an OCaml implementation of the SMA* search algorithm.
+This is the README file for SMA_star, an OCaml implementation of the SMA* search algorithm developed by Stuart Russell.

 copyright (c) 2021 Daniel S. Bensen